fsutter1616/Freya-Sutter-Personal-Data-Project/README.md

 ### 3. NYS Retail Food Stores (Agriculture & Markets) - NY Open Data

 This dataset contains all licensed retail food stores in New York State, updated anually.
-I filtered it to include only full-service grocery stores in NYC ZIP codes by selecting entries with Establishment Type = “A” and Operation Type = “Store,” and then removing delis, bodegas, convenience stores, dollar stores, and other businesses that are not true supermarkets.
+I filtered it to include only full-service grocery stores in NYC ZIP codes by selecting entries with Establishment Type = “A” and Operation Type = “Store”, and then removing delis, bodegas, convenience stores, dollar stores, and other businesses that are not true supermarkets.

 ## Data Process